rnajena/poseidon/README.md

 ## Run

 __Important:__ PoSeiDon needs nucleotide sequences with a correct open reading frame as input.
 In addition, the results heavily depend on your selection of sequences, thus, you might consider running the pipeline multiple times with different samplings of your input sequences.
-Also the pipeline can't work with too many sequences because in its core PoSeiDon uses CODEML from the [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) suite that is not inteded for >100 sequences. __Please find a detailed description of the input parameters and settings below__
+Also the pipeline can't work with too many sequences because in its core PoSeiDon uses CODEML from the [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) suite that is not inteded for >100 sequences. __Please find a detailed description of the input parameters and settings below.__

 ### Profiles